c6o/sample-project/README.md

 The halyard sockets is a server that is used to test websocket connectivity between internal kubernetes pods and external local development environments.
 It's purpose is to interact with the frontend through web sockets.
-The code has implemented a broadcast mechanism when any messages is prefixed with 'boradcast:' all connected sockets receive the message.
+The code has implemented a broadcast mechanism when any messages is prefixed with 'broadcast:' all connected sockets receive the message.
 A socket, once opened, is pinged periodically with a message with "PING" in it.

 Environment Variables: